Gillette Commercial DUI Lawyers

 Commercial drivers have stricter requirements regarding BAC levels, which makes these cases harder to defend than standard DUI charges.
 However, that does not meet your case is hopeless.
 Many of the same defenses for a DUI can help keep you out of jail and protect your future.

-At Steven Titus & Associates, P.C., our Gillette trial attorneys are well-known for dedication, hard work, and investigative skills.
+At Steven Titus & Associates, P.C., our Gillette commercial DUI attorneys are well-known for dedication, hard work, and investigative skills.
 We can dig into the details of your case and look through every piece of evidence and testimony to build a strong defense.
 In our experience, the best defenses in these cases include:

 - You only showed the objective signs of intoxication and were not actually under the influence of alcohol.